Preview Ellen Armstrong

 For years, Ellen was the only female African-American magician in the United States with a touring show.
 She was an annual attraction at the historically Black Allen University in Columbia, and her fifty-year performing career lasted until around 1970.
 She spent her final years in a Spartanburg nursing home, no longer able to communicate.

 Ellen Armstrong Bowling died on March 21, 1994, at the age of 88.
 When she took her own show out on the road in the Jim Crow South, she had both race and gender as strikes against her, but Ellen Armstrong displayed remarkable courage and deserves an important place in the history of magic.
+Thirty years after her death, The New York Times ran a tribute by Vanessa Armstrong in their “Overlooked” series, recognizing people who never got an obit in The Times but should have.

 For more information about Ellen Armstrong, see Jim Magus’s books Magical Heroes (1995) and That Old Black Magic (2020), and an article by Julie Sobanski in the January 2008 issue of MUM.
 Ellen and her magical family will soon be the subject of a documentary now in production.
 A version of this article first appeared in June 2006 in The Linking Ring and appears here by permission of the current editor, Sammy Smith.